Federated Learning with Domain Generalization: Experiments

 \section{Experiments}

 In this section, we conduct experiments to evaluate the performance of \mtname.
-We first compare the classification performance of \mtname with four centralized DG solutions.
-Then, we do ablation experiments (by removing certain components) to understand the contribution of these components to the overall \mtname scheme.
-Last, we study the impact of the different reference distributions and the random projection layer.
+We first compare \mtname with some recent centralized domain generalization solutions on three different datasets.
+Then, we have an ablation study of the \mtname scheme.
+Afterward, we investigate the in-domain performance of \mtname.
+Last, we study the impact of the different reference distributions.